Skip to main content

 Basically, life insurance comes in two varieties: term life and permanent (or whole) life.
 Determining whether you want one type or the other or a combination is your first step.

-If your main reason for buying life insurance is to ensure your family’s financial well-being for a finite number of years — until your children are out of college, for example — term life may be a good option.
+If your main reason for buying life insurance is to ensure your family’s financial wellbeing for a finite number of years — until your children are out of college, for example — term life may be a good option.

 Notices & Disclosures